zhangCross/SeqModels/README.md

 Each directory is a separate sequence model.

-1. generate_university_name: generate university names by rnn model.
+1.cd generate_university_name. generate university names by rnn model.
-University.txt is trainning courpus file.
+university.txt is trainning courpus file.
 python rnn.py will get some random university names like:
 There are 41873 total characters and 986 unique characters in your data.
 55.06491119049948